Flow-Based Sampling for Entanglement Entropy and the Machine Learning of Defects

 (and the associated entropic c-functions $C_n$), one can obtain $S_A$ as the $n\to 1$ limit of $S_n$.
-The advantage of introducing R\'enyi entropies is that they can be computed through the replica trick~\cite{Calabrese:2004eu}, whereby the trace appearing in eq.~\eqref{Renyi_entropy_definition} is expressed as the partition function of $n$ copies of the original system, that are joined together in correspondence of the subsystem $A$ (but not of $B$).
-This leads to system with a non-trivial geometry, analogous to a Riemann surface; for a quantum field theory defined in continuum, the boundary between $A$ and $B$ becomes a \textit{defect} in the system of replicas, breaking some of the spacetime symmetries of the original theory~\cite{Bianchi:2015liz}. $S_n$ and $C_n$ can then be expressed in terms of ratios of partition functions in this replica geometry, which can be computed either with tensor networks~\cite{Coser:2013qda}, or with classical~\cite{Buividovich:2008kq, Caraglio:2008pk} or quantum Monte Carlo algorithms~\cite{Hastings:2010zka, DEmidio:2019usm, Zhao:2021njg}.
+The advantage of R\'enyi entropies is that they can be computed through the replica trick~\cite{Calabrese:2004eu}, expressing the trace in eq.~\eqref{Renyi_entropy_definition} as the partition function of $n$ copies of the original system, joined together in correspondence of the subsystem $A$ (but not of $B$).
+The new geometry, analogous to a Riemann surface, is characterized by the presence of a \textit{defect}, namely the boundary between $A$ and $B$, breaking some of the spacetime symmetries of the original theory~\cite{Bianchi:2015liz}. $S_n$ and $C_n$ can then be expressed in terms of ratios of partition functions in this replica geometry, which can be computed either with tensor networks~\cite{Coser:2013qda}, or with classical~\cite{Buividovich:2008kq, Caraglio:2008pk} or quantum Monte Carlo algorithms~\cite{Hastings:2010zka, DEmidio:2019usm, Zhao:2021njg}.
 Classical Monte Carlo calculations, however, are often inefficient in the estimate of ratios of partition functions, since the latter cannot be computed directly as primary observables.

-In recent years, this problem has been tackled by means of non-equilibrium Monte Carlo calculations based on Jarzynski's equality~\cite{Jarzynski:1996oqb}: this approach has been successfully applied in calculations of various physical quantities~\cite{Caselle:2016wsw, Caselle:2018kap, Francesconi:2020fgi}, including R\'enyi entropies~\cite{Alba:2016bcp} and entropic c-functions~\cite{Bulgarelli:2023ofi,Bulgarelli:2024onj}.
+In recent years, this problem has been tackled by means of non-equilibrium Monte Carlo calculations based on Jarzynski's equality~\cite{Jarzynski:1996oqb}, successfully applied in calculations of various physical quantities~\cite{Caselle:2016wsw, Caselle:2018kap, Francesconi:2020fgi}, including R\'enyi entropies~\cite{Alba:2016bcp} and entropic c-functions~\cite{Bulgarelli:2023ofi,Bulgarelli:2024onj}.